Quick facts

 There is nothing you can do to save fruits once they have blossom end rot, but you can prevent subsequent fruits from being affected by the following:

-- The soil or potting compost should be kept consistently moist throughout the growing season and must never be allowed to dry out.
+- The soil or potting should be kept consistently moist throughout the and must never be allowed to dry out.
 During hot periods it may need watering two or more times a day.
 It is better to water twice a day than once with a double volume.
 Growing bag compost is very difficult to moisten evenly and thoroughly once it has dried out

 - Automatic watering systems, use of larger containers, or growing in border soil are all potential solutions where frequent watering is not possible.
-Covering the soil or potting compost with mulch will also help to conserve moisture around plant roots
+Covering the soil or potting compost with will also help to conserve moisture around plant roots

 - Applying liquid fertiliser may help, but this must only be applied to moist soil, and following the manufacturer's recommendations